 There are many options for building raised garden beds, from sizes to materials, and there are many things to consider.

-Besides being a practical way to grow any variety of plants but raised garden beds can also be a nice aesthetic look around a home, in a yard, or garden with the right design and materials.
+Besides being a practical way to grow any variety of plants, raised garden beds can also be a nice aesthetic look around a home, in a yard, or garden with the right design and materials.